cabaceo/RCoreUI/README.md

 ### Prep UI Framework

-When firstly checked out the source code, run the following "CMDs" to get all dependencies ready.
+When checking out the source code for the first time, run the following "CMDs" to get all dependencies ready.
 It includes two parts:

 - Gulp dependencies - support the normal Gulp tasks.
 - UI Framework dependencies - support the running of the UI framework.